WhatsApp Community

 For example, the United States Bank does not offer interest rates above 2-3%, and in Japan, interest rates are negative.

 There is no doubt that India's economy is among the most stable in the world.
-Hence, investing in a stable country reduces risk even when the market is volatile.
+Hence, investing in a stable country reduces risk even when markets are volatile.

 The list of reasons why, as an NRI, you should invest in India is endless.
 It all boils down to one thing: Research, Research as much as you can about the economy of India, and you yourself will be surprised to know that the economy of your home country has a lot to offer.